qlands/FormShare/README.md

 FormShare was created because:

-* I want to provide a open source platform to private and public organizations for them to collect their own data.
+* I want to provide a open source **free** platform to private and public organizations for them to collect their own data.
 * ODK Aggregate, in my personal opinion, is badly designed, buggy and not interoperable.
 * Ona.io will not maintain the user interface.
 I will maintain it.
 * There are some things that does not work.
 I will dedicate time to fix them.